slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'Stop looking for happiness in the same place where you lost it.' -- Unknown*

 > *'I don’t know any longer whether I’m living or remembering.' -- Albert Camus*

+> *'The worst part of holding the memories is not the pain.
+It's the loneliness of it.
+Memories need to be shared.' -- Lois Lowry*

 ### How memory works?